Appendix I: Identifying the Scholarly Literature

 If you’re interested in this subject, be sure to check out the material on the CIA's Center for the Study of Intelligence website.
 If you click into the link for “publications” you'll get some very good material, including some original documents.
 Much of this material is available on pdf and can be easily downloaded and printed out.
 Note that some CSI material is not put online, but that you can get it by asking them to send you a hard copy.
 (See David Kaplan, “At the CIA, What Gets Put Online—and What Doesn’t,” USNews.com, January 22, 2006).
 You can also ask to be put on the mailing list for the CSI's Bulletin, which has a lot of interesting information.
 Just call the CSI at (703) 613-1751.

-would like to learn about the political science literature in the whole
+learn about the political science literature in the whole international

-international relations literature, some of which refer to the reader to other
+relations literature, some of which refer to the reader to other review

 published a series of volumes on The State of the Discipline, all of